Learning how to make herbal tea "from scratch" opens up a world of possibilities!

-Tap water is fine - as long as it's clean, fresh, and has no unusual taste or odor.
-Remember: whatever is in your water will be in your tea, too.
+Tap water is fine, as long as it's clean, fresh, and has no unusual taste or odor.
+If your water tastes or smells funky, your tea will, too.

 How does your tap water measure up?
 Here's an easy way to tell ...